awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 If different AWS accounts own the VPCs, complete the following steps:

-1. Configure VPC peering by following the instructions in [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) Specifically, complete the following steps:
+1. Configure VPC peering by following the instructions in [What Is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) Specifically, complete the following steps:

    1. Set up appropriate VPC routing rules to make sure that the network traffic can flow both ways\.